Pippa Bacca

-Giuseppina Pasqualino di Marineo (9 December 1974–31 March 31, 2008), known as Pippa Bacca, was an Italian performance and feminist artist.
+Giuseppina Pasqualino di Marineo (9 December 1974– March 31, 2008), known as Pippa Bacca, was an Italian performance and feminist artist.

-On 31 March 2008, Pippa Bacca disappeared in Gebze in Türkiye (formerly Turkey) during an international hitchhiking trip to promote world peace under the motto, "marriage between different peoples and nations".
+On 31 March 2008, Pippa Bacca disappeared in Gebze, Turkey, during an international hitchhiking trip to promote world peace under the motto "marriage between different peoples and nations".
 Bacca and fellow artist Silvia Moro were symbolically wearing wedding dresses during their trek.

-On 11 April 2008, the police arrested a man who later confessed to her murder and led the authorities to the discovery of her body.
+On 11 April 2008, the Turkish police arrested a man who later confessed to her rape and murder and led the authorities to her body.

 Biography

 Early life

-Pippa Bacca was born in Milan on 9 December 1974, as Giuseppina Valeria Laura Maria Pasqualino di Marineo.
+Pippa Bacca was born in Paderno Dugnano, near Milano on 9 December 1974, as Giuseppina Valeria Laura Maria Pasqualino di Marineo.
 Her father, Guido Pasqualino di Marineo, was originally from Naples and descended from Neapolitan nobility.
 Her mother, Elena Manzoni dei Conti di Chiosca e Poggiolo, likewise came from an affluent noble family of Sicilian origin.
 Bacca's mother was the older sister of the artist Piero Manzoni.

 Bacca was the third of five sisters and also had a half-brother from her father's remarriage.
 As children, their mother dressed Bacca and her sisters all in green to make them recognisable and to not lose them.
-As an adult, Bacca would decide to always wear the color green, and would also write all her letters and postcards in green ink.
-She would also become a vegetarian, but once a year indulged herself and ate fish.
+As an adult, Bacca would decide to always wear the color green, and would write all her letters and postcards in green ink.
+Bacca would become a vegetarian, but once a year indulged herself and ate fish.

 As her uncle Piero Manzoni died before her birth, Bacca never met him; but her mother Elena safeguarded her brother's artistic legacy and preserved his art.
 Bacca grew up well aware of her uncle's artistic work, and she and her siblings were raised "breathing the same creative air" as their uncle.

 Despite the family's consideration of themselves as nonconformist, Bacca and her family were, in many ways, conservative with devoutly Catholic and pro-monarchist values.
-Both her parents were politically active; her father, the leader of the Italian Monarchist Union political party in the 1970s and her mother, involved in the Italian Democratic Socialist Party and considered a right-wing liberal, as well as engaged in the Silenzia Maggiore (Silent Majority) Movement that had formed as a reaction to the 1968 student protests in Italy.
+Both her parents were politically active; her father, was the leader of the Italian Monarchist Union political party in the 1970s, while Bacca's mother, was involved in the Italian Democratic Socialist Party and considered a right-wing liberal, as well as engaged in the Silenzia Maggiore (Silent Majority) movement that had formed as a reaction to the 1968 student protests in Italy.

-Her parents separated when she was five years old, and later divorced in 1987 when she was 13.
-Afterwards, her family lived in the Azienda Lombarda Edilizia Residenziale public housing units, located in Corso Garibaldi.
+Bacca's parents separated when she was five years old, and later divorced in 1987 when she was 13.
+Afterwards, Bacca's and her mother and sisters lived in the Azienda Lombarda Edilizia Residenziale public housing units, located in Corso Garibaldi.
 Sharing a strong family bond, the sisters called themselves "Il Neurone" ("The Neuron"), as they felt they were part of one neuron.

-At a young age, her mother instilled a love of travelling in Bacca, and the family explored Italy and Europe in an old van.
+From a young age, her mother instilled a love of travelling in Bacca, and the family explored Italy and Europe in an old van.
 In 1987, Bacca, her mother, and her sisters travelled the pilgrim road to Santiago de Compostela, making their way by walking, biking, and hitchhiking.